1997–98 South Pacific cyclone season: Tropical Cyclone Veli

-During January 30, a tropical depression developed about 650 km to the northeast of Apia in American Samoa.
-Over the next couple of days the system moved eastwards while gradually developing further, with the NPMOC issuing a tropical cyclone formation alert on the system early on February 1.
-Later that day the FMS named the system Veli as it had intensified into a category 1 tropical cyclone, while it came under the influence of a mid level trough of low pressure and started to move towards the southeast.
-Later that day the NPMOC started to issue warnings on the system and designated it as Tropical Cyclone 18P, after it had continued to organize and convection surrounding the system had increased.
-During that day Veli continued to move towards the southeast while gradually intensifying, before early the next day the NPMOC reported that the system had peaked with 1-minute sustained wind speeds of 75 kn.
-Veli peaked as a category 2 tropical cyclone early on February 2, with 10-minute sustained wind speeds of 55 kn.
-Over the next day, the cyclone moved through the Tuamotu group of islands, as it began to experience significant vertical windshear and weakened into a depression.
-The system was subsequently monitored until it was last noted during February 4, about 1500 km to the northwest of Adamstown on the Pitcairn Islands.
-In association with Tropical Cyclone Ursula, Veli brought significant waves to French Polynesia's Tuamotu province and caused minor damages on the islands of Mataiva, Rangiroa, Makatea.
-Mataiva was the worst hit island with roads and bridges washed away, and 39 homes damaged.
-On Makatea island five houses were damaged while operations at Rangiroa's airstrip were disrupted after coral and sand washed up onshore.
+On January 30, a tropical depression developed about 650 km to the northeast of Apia in Samoa.
+Over the next couple of days, the system moved eastwards while gradually developing further, with the NPMOC issuing a tropical cyclone formation alert on the system early on February 1.
+Later that day, the FMS named the system Veli as it had intensified into a Category 1 tropical cyclone, while it came under the influence of a mid-level trough of low pressure and moved south-eastwards.
+Later that day, the NPMOC started to issue warnings on the system and designated it as Tropical Cyclone 18P, after it had continued to organize and convection surrounding the system had increased.
+During that day, Veli continued to move towards the southeast while gradually intensifying, before early the next day the NPMOC reported that the system had peaked with 1-minute sustained wind speeds of 75 kn.
+Veli peaked as a Category 2 tropical cyclone early on February 2, with 10-minute sustained wind speeds of 55 kn.
+Over the next few days, the cyclone moved through French Polynesia's Tuamotu Islands, as it began to experience significant vertical wind shear and weakened into a depression.
+The system was subsequently monitored until it was last noted on February 4, about 1500 km to the northwest of Adamstown on the Pitcairn Islands.
+In conjunction with Tropical Cyclone Ursula, Veli brought significant waves to Tuamotu province and caused minor damage on the islands of Mataiva, Rangiroa and Makatea.
+Mataiva was the worst hit island, with roads and bridges washed away, and 39 homes damaged.
+On Makatea five houses were damaged while operations at Rangiroa's airstrip were disrupted after coral and sand washed onshore.